UVADS/orientation-technical/badges/vscode.md

 1. **read** about:
    1. the difference between: text editors, word processors, and integrated development environments.
    2. the specific history and differences between Visual Studio and Visual Studio Code (n.b. we will use VS Code)
+   3. Shells, focus on the difference between a Graphical user interface (GUI) and a Command line interface (CLI)
-   3. the specific history of Bash (Bourne Again Shell), its syntax, and environment variables (especially PATH)
+   4. the specific history of Bash (Bourne Again Shell), its syntax, and environment variables (especially PATH)
-   4. package management and specifically the package manager conda and "conda environments"
+   5. package management and specifically the package manager conda and "conda environments"

    * Tell a friend about what you learned and how they can use the tools in their everyday life even if they are not a programmer.
 Explain to them why people would configure their environmetn before programming.
 Explain the difference between: text editors, word processors, and integrated development environments.